 The Feast Menu at Can Roca is €205.
 The wine pairing menu is €90.
 That means a full Can Roca experience is about €300 per person.
 The classic tasting menu is €180, and €55 for the wine pairing.
 The price difference between the two menus is not extreme.
 My advice: go for the Can Roca Feast Menu!

 El Celler de Can Roca is located on Can Sunyer, 48, just outside of the city center of Girona, about 90 minutes outside of Barcelona.
 We’re so close it’s possible to get to Girona in a day trip from Barcelona.
-Reservations required, months and months in advanced!
+Reservations required, months and months in advance!

 Looking for More Luxury Experiences in the Costa Brava: Book a traditional Catalan cooking class (from $95), book a Costa Brava wine tasting tour (from $148), or a hot air ballon ride and breakfast over the mountains (from $237).